yahoojapan/NGT/bin/ngt/README.md

 Specify the distance function as follows.
 - __1__: L1 distance
 - __2__: L2 distance (default)
 - __E__: Normalized L2 distance.
 The specified data are automatically normalized to be appended to the index.
-It is mainly used for cosine similarity of the quantized graph (NGTQG).
 - __a__: Angle distance
 - __A__: Normalized angle distance.
 The specified data are automatically normalized to be appended to the index.
 - __c__: Cosine similarity